unicode-org/icu4x/CONTRIBUTING.md

 ### Testing

-It's recommended to run `cargo test` in crates you're modifying to ensure that nothing is breaking, and `cargo quick` to get a reasonable check that everything still builds and lint checks pass.
+It's recommended to run `cargo test --all-features` in crates you're modifying to ensure that nothing is breaking, and `cargo quick` to get a reasonable check that everything still builds and lint checks pass.

 Our wider testsuite is organized as `ci-job-foo` make tasks corresponding to each GitHub Actions CI job, and you can run any testsuites you consider relevant: